-Following the government announcement of a four-week lockdown in England from Thursday 5 November, the Scout Association response to the Coronavirus (Covid-19) pandemic is now in Red status and face to face Scouting has been suspended.
-However we hope to retunr to a mixture of face to face, virtual meetings and online activities taking place - but at the current time only virtual/online activities will be taking place.
+Following the government announcement of a four-week lockdown in England from Thursday 5 November, the Scout Association response to the Coronavirus (Covid-19) pandemic is now in Red status and face to face Scouting is not allowed.
+Our sections had started back with a mixture of face to face, virtual meetings and online activities taking place - but at the current time only virtual/online activities will be taking place.
 Please see Online Scout Manager (OSM) or the Group Facebook page for further information.

 If anyone has any questions or concerns please email email@example.com

 Below are the details of upcoming Group events.
 Visit our Scouts Programme page for additional details on upcoming Scout troop events.